suncoast-devs/handbook/lessons/prework/journey.md

 Lectures and lab time are interactive with the instructors, mentors, staff, community, and peers.
 We encourage you to take advantage of this time to work together, interact, ask and answer questions.
-Their experience, knowledge, and guidance are a prime aspect of what you are paying for in this process.
+Their experience, knowledge, and guidance are prime aspects of what you are paying for in this process.

 ## Automating, Scheduling, and Decision Fatigue

 We are hardwired to need breaks every 90-120 minutes.
 We've considered this in the schedule for each day.
 During your open lab time, focus on scheduling your energy, not your time.
-Block out parts of your day for exercise, for reading
+Block out parts of your day for anything not coding-related, such as exercise, reading \(fiction\), cooking, or family time.
-\(fiction\), for cooking, for family, for anything not coding related.

-Group similar activities; if you need to respond to email, read and respond in batches.
+Group similar activities if you need to respond to email, read and respond in batches.
 If you need to work on an assignment, do it without looking around at non-coding websites, checking social media, or reading emails.